 Dinner: Get an easy flavour fix

-The WW Freestyle™ cookbook is a great resource if you’re looking for meal ideas to suit all times of the year.
-Some of my favourite cold weather Freestyle recipes are the beef & ale pie, the pork rendang stew and the chicken casserole with dumplings.
+This WW cookbook is a great resource if you’re looking for meal ideas to suit all times of the year.
+Some of my favourite cold weather recipes are the beef & ale pie, the pork rendang stew and the chicken casserole with dumplings.
 I particularly enjoyed the dumplings – you wouldn’t know that they don’t contain suet!
 If you’re starting out and/or in need of some fresh inspiration, try cooking recipes from a WW cookbook, the WW app, or KickStart.

 I really enjoyed the prawn Singapore noodle dish from KickStart, which works well as both a main and a side dish for a ‘fakeaway’ style dinner.
-I made some to accompany Asian style fishcakes.
+I made some to accompany Asian-style fishcakes.

 Snacks: Slow burning energy

-I was inspired by the KickStart guide to whip up these filling banana, oat & raisin cookies, as I always have these ingredients at home.
+I was inspired by the KickStart guide to whip up these filling banana, oat & raisin biscuits, as I always have these ingredients at home.
 At 1 SmartPoint each, they perfectly accompany a cup of tea mid-morning, or work well as a sweet treat after lunch.